1965 in the Vietnam War: April

-Defense Secretary McNamara told reporters that he would not rule out the use of nuclear weapons in the war, as part of a press conference given under the condition that the reporters not attribute his remarks to him, nor quote him verbatim.
+McNamara told reporters that he would not rule out the use of nuclear weapons in the war, as part of a press conference given under the condition that the reporters not attribute his remarks to him, nor quote him verbatim.
 Tom Wicker of The New York Times took notes and paraphrased the statement, in which McNamara said "We are not following a strategy that recognizes any sanctuary or any weapons restriction.
 But we would use nuclear weapons only after fully applying non-nuclear arsenal.
 In other words, if 100 planes couldn't take out a target... we would try 200 planes, and so on.
 But 'inhibitions' on using nuclear weapons are not overwhelming."
 Wicker's report noted that "High officials" in the Johnson administration "emphasize that it is 'inconceivable' that nuclear weapons would be used in the present circumstances of the war.
 They do not rule out the possibility that circumstances might arise in which nuclear weapons have to be used."
 Nikolai T. Fedorenko, the Soviet Ambassador to the United Nations, sharply criticized McNamara and the U.S. in a speech the day after the report, commenting that "See the statement made today by Mr. McNamara...
 The United States is not averse to utilizing — this time perhaps as tactical weapons - nuclear warheads against the people of an Asian country as they have done once before, covering themselves with indelible shame for centuries to come.
 Mr. McNamara clearly reserved the right to unleash nuclear war in Vietnam."

 A Marine reconnaissance company was fired on by a VC unit, the Marines returned fire and killed one VC.